Wendell & Vinnie: Production

 On August 2, 2012, Nick at Nite announced that Wendell & Vinnie had been picked up for 20 episodes.
 However, on February 7, 2013, it was announced that it would premiere on Nick instead.
-Writing and filming of Wendell & Vinnie began in late 2011/early 2012 at Warner Brothers Studios, and the show had its first official promo on December 21, 2012.
+Writing and filming of Wendell & Vinnie began in late 2011/early 2012 at Warner Brothers Studios, and the show had its first official trailer on December 21, 2012.
 It premiered on February 16, 2013.

 Episodes

 The series was canceled by Nickelodeon on August 15, 2013.
 After the cancellation, the final six episodes aired on Nick at Nite on Sunday nights.

 International broadcast

 Reception

 Wendell & Vinnie received some mixed reviews.
 Common Sense Media gave the show 2 out of 5 stars, saying "Lackluster sitcom has mixed messages about parenting".